rustfoundation/foundation.rust-lang.org/news/community-grants-program-awards-announcement-introducing-our-latest-project-grantees.md

 index: false
 layout: layouts/news.njk
 ---
-### **The Rust Foundation is thrilled to announce our second round of Project Grants as part of our &nbsp;**[**<u>Community Grants Program</u>**](https://foundation.rust-lang.org/grants/) **and introduce you to the 25 grantees who will carry out various Rust-related projects over the next several months.&nbsp;**
+### &nbsp;

-The Rust Foundation’s Community Grants Program provides funds to the Rust development community in order to support and expand the language.&nbsp;[<u>Project Grants</u>](https://foundation.rust-lang.org/grants/project-grants/) are a specific subset of financial awards ranging from $2,500 to $15,000 USD that fund short-term packages of work.
+The Rust Foundation’s Community Grants Program provides funds to the Rust development community in order to support the work of Rust’s hardworking maintainers and leaders.&nbsp;[<u>Project Grants</u>](https://foundation.rust-lang.org/grants/project-grants/) are a specific subset of financial awards ranging from $2,500 to $15,000 USD that fund short-term packages of work.
 In 2022, we held two application rounds for the Community Grants Program: the first in April for Project Grants and [<u>Fellowships</u>](https://foundation.rust-lang.org/grants/fellowships), and the second in October 2022 specifically for Project Grants.&nbsp;

+## Today, we are pleased to announce our second round of Rust Foundation Project Grantees.&nbsp;

 ### **A Note to Past and Prospective Applicants**